Table of Contents

 The Navigator is a well-rounded machine that can eradicate a wide range of messes.

-- Not only that, but it features Shark’s proprietary Anti-Allergen Complete Seal Technology® as well as a HEPA filter to ensure it enables dust- and allergen-free environment.
+- Moreover, it features Shark’s proprietary Anti-Allergen Complete Seal Technology®.
+Together a HEPA filter, it ensures dust- and allergen-free environment.

 - It also comes with a series of useful attachments, including a Hard Floor Hero™, a pet power brush, a dusting brush, and an 8-inch crevice tool.